MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/gsm/downloading-and-sharing-global-service-monitor-web-tests-and-results.md

 ---
-title: "Downloading and Sharing Global Service Monitor Web Tests and Results | Microsoft Docs" ms.custom: "" ms.date: "2016-05-18" ms.prod: "system-center-threshold" ms.reviewer: ""
+title: "Downloading and Sharing Global Service Monitor Web Tests and Results | Microsoft Docs" ms.custom: "" ms.date: 05/18/2016 ms.prod: system-center-threshold ms.technology: operations-manager
-ms.suite: ""
-ms.technology:
-  - "operations-manager"
 ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
-applies_to:
-  - "System Center 2016 - Operations Manager"
+applies_to: System Center 2016 - Operations Manager
 ms.assetid: 47139f31-4641-42dc-95ad-9917fe197fbf
-caps.latest.revision: 10
-author: "mgoedtel"
+author: mgoedtel
-ms.author: "magoedte"
+ms.author: magoedte
-manager: "carmonm"
+manager: carmonm
 ---
 # Downloading and Sharing Global Service Monitor Web Tests and Results
-[!INCLUDE[gsmshort](../../SystemCenterDocs/scom/includes/gsmshort-md.md)] web tests report basic information about test performance and application availability.
+[!INCLUDE[gsmshort](../includes/gsmshort-md.md)] web tests report basic information about test performance and application availability.
 To investigate the results of a specific test run, you can download the actual web test result file from GSM, and share it with your Development and Operations (DevOps) teams that can open and use it in Visual Studio.
 This lets you directly interact with the web test result file in the same familiar Visual Studio environment in which the web test was created.
 You can automatically or manually download web test results for a specific web test run.

 > [!IMPORTANT]
 >  Before you begin, you must import and configure the Alert Attachment management pack.
 For more information, see [How to Configure File Attachments for Operations Manager Alerts in System Center 2012 R2](http://go.microsoft.com/fwlink/?LinkId=307114) or [How to Configure File Attachments for Operations Manager Alerts in System Center 2012 SP1](http://go.microsoft.com/fwlink/?LinkId=275127).
 Additionally, to further integrate this workflow with your DevOps processes, you can synchronize these alerts and their attached web test results with Team Foundation Server (TFS) work items by downloading the TFS Work Item Synchronization management pack.
 For more information, see [How to Configure Integration with TFS in System Center 2012 R2](http://go.microsoft.com/fwlink/?LinkId=307113) or [How to Configure Integration with TFS in System Center 2012 SP1](http://go.microsoft.com/fwlink/?LinkId=275126)